BREAD

 Current Membership

-Presently, 41 congregations, representing over 40,000 individuals, are members of BREAD.
-We come from all parts of Franklin County, and we represent a diverse mix of black, white, and Hispanic persons, coming from different religious traditions, including Catholic, Protestant, Pentecostal, Jewish, historically African American, Unitarian Universalist, and Muslim.
+Presently, 44 congregations, representing over 40,000 individuals, are members of BREAD.
+We come from all parts of Franklin County, representing the religious, racial, socioeconomic, and geographic diversity of Columbus and Franklin County.
+Our members observe different religious traditions, including Catholic, Protestant, Pentecostal, Jewish, historically African American, Unitarian Universalist, and Muslim.

 About BREAD